 Electrophysiologic myotonia may also be seen in association with other disorders:

 - Metabolic: acid maltase deficiency (Pompe’s disease) which is treatable with enzyme replacement therapy, and debrancher enzyme deficiency type III aka Forbes-Cori disease.

-- Inflammatory: Dermatomyositis/polymyosits is treated with immunosuppresion, primarily corticosteroids.
+- Inflammatory: Dermatomyositis/polymyositis is treated with immunosuppression, primarily corticosteroids.

 - Inclusion body myopathies, either idiopathic or hereditary forms such as the autosomal recessive GNE myopathy or Paget disease of bone with dementia due to heterozygous mutation of the VCP gene for valosin-containing protein; none of those have specific pharmacological treatment at this time.

 - Muscular dystrophies such as Emery-Dreifuss or DNAJB6 myopathy

 - Schwartz-Jampel syndrome, a complicated dwarfism syndrome aka chondrodystrophic myotonia, is due to biallelic perlecan (HSPG2) mutation.
 The EMG findings closely resemble neuromyotonia or CRDs.3 The spasms may be treatable with anticonvulsants such as phenytoin or carbamazepine or antiarrhythmics such as mexiletine, procainamide, quinidine or quinine.
 Modalities such as massaging, warming and stretching may be helpful.
 The blepharospasm can benefit from botulinum toxin injection or surgery.

 - Neuromyotonia and axonal neuropathy (NMAN) due to biallelic HINT1 mutation, also treatable with phenytoin or carbamazepine.

 - Systemic disorders: malignant hyperpyrexia, severe hypothyroidism.